anedanman/trust-me-setup/installers/tobii/README.md

 ## New Mini-PC Setup

+### 0. Create tobii env using environment.yml in the root directory

 ### 1. Download and Install Tobii Pro Spark Driver

 First, manually download the Tobii Pro Spark driver from the following link: